 After you apply, you will receive a letter listing any additional tests that will be required through the Illinois Certification Testing System .
 You will need to pass the tests by the deadline included in the letter.
 The Illinois Basic Skills Test should be waived based on your Michigan certificate, but the content area tests are not waived.
 You should not need to submit official MTTC score reports.

-Illinois may require additional courses before your majors/minors may be taught at the middle school level ("Developmental Characteristics of Young Adolescents" and "Teaching in Middle School").
+Illinois may require additional courses before your majors/minors may be taught at the middle school level ("Developmental Characteristics of Young Adolescents" and "Teaching in Middle School" - these courses are not offered at Calvin but may be taken in IL).

 For the bilingual Spanish endorsement, up to three additional courses may be required.